-When it comes to remote learning, you need to have the discipline to sit down and say, “I am going to work on this,” as well as a plan to follow through.
+When it comes to online learning, you need to have the discipline to sit down and say, “I am going to work on this,” as well as a plan to follow through.
 Though online courses provide more flexibility, such as allowing you to decide when to listen to lectures or review PowerPoint slides, you can’t constantly push off doing these things.
-A recommendation is to try to stick to your traditional, in person class schedule, and engage in your remote courses at the same time that you would be attending class on campus.
+A recommendation is to try to stick to your traditional, in-person class schedule, and engage in your online courses at the same time that you would be attending class on campus.

 Hold Yourself Accountable

 When taking an in-person class, the instructor will often remind you of due dates for assignments, exams, papers, etc. This might not always be the case when taking online courses.
 Be proactive and look ahead in the syllabus to identify any important due dates.
 This way you will be able to avoid starting papers/projects at the last minute, and also give you time to communicate with your professor about any questions you may have about the assignment.

 Practice Time Management

 Create a weekly or daily schedule that you follow, designating certain hours each week or day to reading, watching lectures, completing assignments, studying, and participating in discussion groups/posting on discussion boards for each of your online classes.
 Set reminders in your phone, planner, or Google calendar to help you stay on track.
 Ask yourself the following questions as self-assessment: How much time am I dedicating to course reading and assignments?
 Am I regularly underestimating the time it’s taking me to get things done, forcing me to cram the nights before the exams?
 A little self-reflection and adjustment can go a long way.

 Create a Regular Study Space and Stay Organized